wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Inline Product/Order/Customer Management - Get Productive Right Away
 * Product Variations management in Pro version, for WPeC 3.8 and above
 * Quick, In-page detail view for Products/Orders/Customers
+* Print multiple packing slips in one go
 * Fast And Reliable Batch Updates With Intelligent Update Actions
 * Note: Some of these features are only in Pro version